ninjeanne/advanced_swe/README.md

 ## Topic

 The goal was to implement a simple Pacman game, with all course content implemented.
 The backend is based on Spring Boot, the frontend on VueJs.
-The communication of both takes place via REST as well as via websockets (RSocket).
+The communication of both takes place via REST as well as via websockets.

 ## Setup